roum02/What-I-Learn-Today/javascript/variable.md

 > assignment is "대입" in korean, which means saving values in variables.
 >
 > reference is "참조" in korean, which means reading values from variables.

+### Identifier
+> The name of variable is called an Identifier.
+> An identifier can also refer to a function, a class, or other entities.

+It can identify a value using an identifier.